DATA-606-SPRING-2023-TUE/Jeevan_Data606/docs/final_proposal.md

-# this is final proposal
+# This is the final proposal
-## This is a draft proposal for the capstone project

 # **Price prediction of Airbnb housing**